darrenjw/stats-dce-workshop/ComputerModels/ComputerModels.md

 * When working with expensive computer models with input parameters, the choice of which combination of inputs to run is important, and worth doing carefully
 * For a single tunable parameter, a uniform grid can be sensible
-* For multiple input parameters, a cartesian product design seems intuitive, but is actually a very poor choice, and gets worse in higher dimensions
+* For multiple input parameters, a Cartesian product design seems intuitive, but is actually a very poor choice, and gets worse in higher dimensions
 * LHS is a technique for choosing points such that the univariate margins essentially form a uniform grid
 * The simplest approaches give random designs subject to the constraint of uniform margins
 * More sophisticated variants try to optimise some desirable property of the design, such as maximising the minimum distance between points